York Regional Council: Regional Chairs

 The Regional Chair is the CEO of the Region and serves, ex officio, on all Committees.
-The position replaced the former Warden of York County (1850-1970) and is selected by the other members of Regional Council.
+The position replaced the former Warden of York County (1850-1970) and is, as of 2022, selected by the provincial government.

 Former Regional Councillors

 York Region Administrative Centre

 York Regional Council main operations are located at 17250 Yonge Street in Newmarket.
 The four-floor complex was designed by Canadian architect Douglas Cardinal and opened in 1992.
 It features an organic building shape with various towers located at the end.
 The main entrance features two clock towers.

 Before 1992, Council sat at 50 Eagle Street, which is now home of the Newmarket Courthouse.
 The administration offices were located at 62 Bayview Parkway, which was built from 1954 to 1957 for York County and used by the region from 1971 to 1994.
 The old regional offices are being demolished in 2022.

 A new 8 storey glass annex by WZMH Architects has been built to consolidate several rented facilities and also to house the Newmarket Courthouse.